Coronavirus (Covid-19) – answers to some questions patients may have

 We’ll be in touch if we need to change your appointment and will do our best to avoid any last-minute cancellations.

-If your appointment is due to go ahead, we may call you beforehand to check everything is OK and let you know what to expect.
-When you arrive at the hospital, we’ll take your temperature and ask you to wash your hands and use antibacterial hand gel which is readily available around the hospital.
+When you arrive at the hospital, we’ll take your temperature and ask you to use the antibacterial hand gel which is readily available around the hospital.

 If you have an appointment and you have any of the Covid-19 symptoms, please call us on +44 (0)20 7460 5700 before you come to the hospital.